glorious-codes/glorious-taslonic/README.md

 # [WIP] Taslonic
-> A glorious web components library
+> A glorious UI library built on top of native custom elements

 ## Early definitions

-1. Taslonic aims to be an easy to use library of components built on top of the latest advances of Web Components specification.
+1. Taslonic aims to be an easy to use UI library on top of the latest advances of Web Components specification.
-2. The master goal is delivering a set of components that can be used togheter whatever SPA framework/library.
+2. The master goal is delivering a set of components that can be used for any SPA framework/library.
-3. Different of famous libraries like Bootstrap, we'll focus on very few components.
-Altought few in quantity, we're going tackle components that have a lot of potencial to save development time like forms and data-grids.
+3. Different from famous libraries like Bootstrap, we'll focus on very few components.
+Although few in quantity, we're going to tackle components that have a lot of potencial to save development time like forms and data-grids.

 ## Suggested set of components